 Intelligent screening software automates the screening process by using AI on your existing resume database.
 They can actively screen hundreds of resumes at the same time to give you the best possible match for your job opening

-The software learns what existing employees’ experience, skills, and other qualities are required to fulfil a vacancy and applies this valuable knowledge to new applicants in order to automatically rank, grade, and shortlist the most suitable candidates.
+The software learns what existing employees’ experience, skills, and other qualities are required to fulfill a vacancy and applies this valuable knowledge to new applicants in order to automatically rank, grade, and shortlist the most suitable candidates.

 AI in online assessments